-When their addiction worsens – and it will – they will tell say that the police were unjustified when they got the DUI, or that this really was just a one-time fluke.
-Even when they begin to have blackouts- memory lapses due to the intoxication- they are able to deny this to you and to themselves.
+When their addiction worsens – and it will – they will say that the police were unjustified when they got the DUI, or that this was just a one-time fluke.
+Even when they begin to have blackouts- memory lapses due to the intoxication- they can deny this to you and themselves.

 In addition to the person with the addiction, there is often a spouse who suffers from co-dependency.
-One of definitions of co-dependency is a set of maladaptive, compulsive behaviors learned by family members in order to survive in a family which is experiencing great emotional pain and stress.
+One of the definitions of co-dependency is a set of maladaptive, compulsive behaviors learned by family members to survive in a family that is experiencing great emotional pain and stress.
 As adults, co-dependent people have a greater tendency to get involved in relationships with people who are unreliable, emotionally unavailable, or needy.
 A co-dependent person tries to control everything within the relationship- but can’t.

 “Recovery” for co-dependent spouses comes when they eventually address their own needs instead of tolerating mistreatment or trying to rescue their spouse.
 Whether the addictive behavior is relatively minor or more serious, often it is the co-dependent spouse who starts the recovery process by first addressing his or her own need for assertiveness plus improving listening and communication skills.
 Counseling can bring awareness of dysfunctional behaviors, and help the couple develop new, healthier coping skills.

 The denial that accompanies an addiction is a family problem because it often includes the spouse as well.
-Spouses may cover up for their partner, make excuses, call in to an employer and say he/she is sick when it is really a hangover.
+Spouses may cover up for their partner, make excuses, and call an employer to say he/she is sick when it is really a hangover.
 They will overlook the fender bender accident.
 Most of all they tolerate the lack of physical and emotional availability from their spouse due to their “affair” with drugs or alcohol.

-Alcoholics Anonymous, known as A.A., and the other 12-Step programs are a great resource.
-Meetings are held morning, noon and night.
+Alcoholics Anonymous, known as A.A., and the other 12-step programs are a great resource.
+Meetings are held morning, noon, and night.
 Individuals get the support of a sponsor- someone who has gone through the process of recovery and lives their life fully.
 These people are models of living a life of sobriety.
 For the spouse of someone with an addiction, as well as for their children, there are Al-anon and Narconon meetings.
-They support and encourage, and help the co-dependent spouse to stop the ways that he or she may have inadvertently been enabling the addicted person.
+They support, encourage, and help the co-dependent spouse to stop the ways that he or she may have inadvertently been enabling the addicted person.

 With the emergence of the internet, sexual addictions have become an even greater problem.
 Sexual addictions can range from masturbation to pornographic magazines and videos, to infidelity and paying for sex.
 It may even be as pathological as breaking into apartments and raping unsuspecting residents.
 This stage of sexual addiction requires major intervention and usually results in criminal charges as well.
 Whatever the magnitude of sexual addiction, the one thing all have in common is that the need for sex is more important than the addict’s feelings for his/her spouse.

 Sometimes it is necessary to create an intervention.
 This is a well-prepared and pre-planned meeting with a professional counselor, family, friends, and perhaps colleagues from work who meet with the addicted person.
-The participants confront the person with the addiction and the consequences that the addicted behaviors are having on the family, friends and workplace.
-Usually there is a pre-arranged treatment plan that may include an initial hospital phase, either as an in-patient or outpatient.
-Hospitalization may be necessary for those who have serious drug or alcohol dependency problems and who need a detoxification first step.
+The participants confront the person with the addiction and the consequences that the addicted behaviors are having on the family, friends, and workplace.
+Usually, there is a pre-arranged treatment plan that may include an initial hospital phase, either as an in-patient or outpatient.
+Hospitalization may be necessary for those who have serious drug or alcohol dependency problems and who need detoxification as a first step.
 Professionals can provide more information.
 After this initial phase of treatment, it is a matter of establishing sobriety and creating a healthier environment to support continued sobriety.
 This phase is not easy, as there may be setbacks.
-This is where 12-Step programs are particularly valuable in reinforcing motivation.
+This is where 12-step programs are particularly valuable in reinforcing motivation.

 Couple therapy is also an essential part of recovery.
 A spouse may not be able to recognize the need for his or her involvement, but recovery is much more successful when both spouses are involved.
 If the addicted person attends A.A., and the spouse possibly attends Al-anon meetings, plus they receive marriage counseling, the marital relationship is more likely to stabilize and the couple can work through the trauma they experienced from the addicted partner’s behaviors.
 There is also Retrouvaille, a program for married couples who are hurting.
 It is not specifically for addictions, but it does assist any couple that has experienced a major disillusionment.

 With addictions comes the need for reconciliation and forgiveness for the damage caused in the marriage.
-With help, hard work, and the right kind of support, many couples are able to heal their marriage and create a new and healthier marital life- something they could not have imagined while in the midst of their crisis.
+With help, hard work, and the right kind of support, many couples can heal their marriage and create a new and healthier marital life- something they could not have imagined while amid their crisis.
 With time, patience, and persistence trust can be restored and a new level of intimacy reached.
-By moving beyond the initial denial and earnestly working each recovery step, a couple can heal and reclaim a life a sobriety from addictive behaviors.
+By moving beyond the initial denial and earnestly working each recovery step, a couple can heal and reclaim a life of sobriety from addictive behaviors.